sansin5982/Mendelian-Randomization/chapters/Glossary.md

 #### In short:

-***The Wald Ratio is a simple formula that tells you how much a trait affects disease by dividing how much a gene affects the disease by how much it affects the trait.***
+***The Wald Ratio is a simple formula that tells us how much a trait affects disease by dividing how much a gene affects the disease by how much it affects the trait.***